 Growing Annual Zinnias is a cinch!
 They are one of the easiest flower plants to grow in your home flower garden.

 Grow plants in full sun.
-In hotter areas of the country, they will do well in partial shade.
-They like warm to hot weather.
+In hotter areas of the country, they will do well in light afternoon shade.
+The plants like warm to hot weather.

-Add mulch around the plants for appearance, and to keep weeds down.
+Add mulch around the plants for a tidy appearance, and to keep weeds down.

 Around mid-summer, your Zinnia plants will begin to produce flowers.
 The blooms will continue, up to the first frost.
 Remove dead flower blooms, to encourage new growth and blooms.
 Improve the appearance of Giant Zinnias, by trimming back stems that have grown long or gangly.
-Do not over trim them.
+However, do not over trim the plants.

 Zinnias are annuals and are susceptible to frost.
 They may survive the first light frost with only a little damage.
 They will not survive a hard frost or freeze.

-For miniature varieties, use a small container or vase and cut the stem a couple of inches long.
+For miniature varieties like Lilliput with their button blooms, use a small container or vase and cut the stem a couple of inches long.
 Bunch up a variety of colors for an eye-appealing arrangement.
-Add a small sprig or two of Baby’s Breath.
+Then, add a small sprig or two of Baby’s Breath for accent.

 Zinnias are somewhat resistant to insects.
 If insect or disease problems occur, treat early with organic or chemical insect repellents, as needed.